nee-hit476/Portfolio47/README.md

+# Update
+- It's a temporary portfolio .
+I'm working on to it shift all these into NextJS and create backend too for blogs and other.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.